ozanyucell/ozanyucell/README.md

 </p>

 <p align='center'>
-  I'm a senior computer engineering undergraduate and interested in Programming and Computer Security.
+  I'm a computer engineering graduate and interested in Programming and Computer Security.
 </p>

 <p align='center'>